A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Introduction

 \section{Introduction}

-This paper further develops our examination of the long-term average cost criterion for inventory models of diffusion type in which the only control over the inventory levels is through the action of ordering additional stock.
+This paper further develops our examination of the long-term average cost criterion for inventory models of diffusion type in which the only control over the inventory levels is through the action of ordering additional stock; see \cite{helm:15b} for our previous investigation.
 It identifies {\em weak}\/ sufficient conditions for optimality of an $(s,S)$ ordering policy in the {\em general class}\/ of admissible policies as well as providing some sufficient conditions for non-existence of an optimal $(s,S)$ policy.

 We model the inventory processes (in the absence of orders) as solutions to a stochastic differential equation